Updated June 18, 2026

 OAuth Authorization Limitations

-If a shortcut instance requires external OAuth authorization (such as for Cursor or Dropbox), the authorization may fail if any other instance of the same app is running.
-To complete the authorization successfully, please close all other instances of that app, perform the authorization process, and then you can reopen and use multiple instances simultaneously afterward.
+If a shortcut instance requires external OAuth authorization, such as for Cursor or Codex, the authorization may fail if any other instance of the same app is currently running.
+To complete authorization successfully:

-Note: If the app is sandboxed, custom home/data redirection will not apply during or after authorization — the app will continue to use its container.
+Note: If the app is sandboxed, custom home/data redirection will not apply during or after authorization.
+The app will continue to use its container.

 Removing Shortcuts

-To remove a Parall shortcut, simply delete the shortcut’s app bundle as you would any macOS app (for example, move it to the Trash or delete it normally).
+To remove a Parall shortcut, simply delete the shortcut’s app bundle as you would any macOS app, for example move it to the Trash or delete it normally.
 There is nothing to undo: activation modifies only the shortcut bundle itself, not the system or the original apps.

 If you set a custom data storage folder for the shortcut, you should manually delete that folder as well.